elegant-scipy/elegant-scipy/markdown/ch3.markdown

  - ``np.hanning``, ``np.hamming``, ``np.bartlett``, ``np.blackman``,
    ``np.kaiser``: Tapered windowing functions.

-SciPy wraps FFTPACK as its underlying implementation--it is not the fastest out there, but unlike packages such as FFTW, it has a permissive free software license.
+SciPy wraps the Fortran FFTPACK library—it is not the fastest out there, but unlike packages such as FFTW, it has a permissive free software license.

 Consider that a naive calculation of the FFT takes
 $\mathcal{O}\left(N^2\right)$ operations, whereas the Fast Fourier